nguyenhuynhphuongloc/99Tech-CodeChallenge/Architecture/README.md

 # 1. Overview

-- The Scoreboard Module provides top 10 users based on their scores, which allows user to update their score after completing actions and making sure that the score board is always live and accurate
+- The Scoreboard Module provides top 10 users based on their scores, which allows user to update their score after completing actions and making sure that the score board is always live and accurate.

 # 2. Actors
 -  User: Completes actions to update points and views the score board.